BelfrySCAD/openscad_runner/README.md

-# py_openscad_run
+# py_openscad_interpreter
-A Python library for running scripts via OpenSCAD, to generate images, animations, or STLs.
+A Python library for running scripts via the OpenSCAD app, to generate images, animations, or STLs.